Behind the eight-ball

 In the other semi-final, Clive Lloyd won the toss - and West Indies the match.
 The two events weren't entirely unrelated.
 Pakistan wobbled to 184 for 8 on a typically bouncy Oval surface, and West Indies eased home by eight wickets with 11 overs to spare.

-Jerome Taylor, born today, made his Test debut in 2003 on the back of some impressive domestic performances but after three wickets in his first three Tests, he got his next chance only in 2006.
-He didn't let that one slip, doing especially well against India - getting the ball to lift in the final Test in Kingston, where he got his maiden five-for (nine for the match).
-He also shone in ODIs, taking 4 for 49 against Australia in a Champions Trophy match in 2006 and a five-for against Zimbabwe the next year.
-In 2009, Taylor led West Indies to a famous Test win, taking 5 for 11 to bowl England out for 51 in Kingston.
+Jerome Taylor, born today, is better known for bowling West Indies to a famous Test win, taking 5 for 11 to bundle England out for 51 in Kingston in 2009.
+He made his Test debut in 2003 on the back of some impressive domestic performances, but after three wickets in his first three Tests, he got his next chance only in 2006.
+He didn't let that one slip, doing especially well against India - getting the ball to lift in the final Test in Kingston, where he got his maiden five-for (and nine in the match).
+He also took 4 for 49 against Australia in a Champions Trophy match in 2006 and a five-for against Zimbabwe in an ODI the next year.
 His international career was then disrupted with a spate of injuries when he was at his peak.
 He was in the wilderness for nearly four years before his comeback in 2014 against New Zealand.